gordonmurray/terraform_rds_debezium_msk_kafka/README.md

 Build:
 > packer build --var-file=variables.json debezium_instance.json

+Takes around 6 minutes.
 Once your AMI has been created, you can now run Terraform to create the necessary infrastructure:

 ```
 terraform init